amonodrama/solarcast/README.md

 ### `GET /status`

 Returns the current server state as JSON.
+Also logs any errors if any happens.

 ```json
 {